 It has taken me almost two years to admit the obvious.

-But this feeling of dissonance kept reoccurring.
+The awful feeling of dissonance kept reoccurring.

 I need to get clarity - I needed it then, I still need it!

-So I wrote to him:
+So I have just written to him:

 I value you as a person, for your intellect and knowledge, I cherish the potential of a continuing dialogue.
 I wish to honour the harm that has occurred to both of us, through gaining information - a prerequisite for the creation of knowledge.